sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Oracle to PostgreSQL.md

 11. What will happen with Power BI?

-    Developers can connect to Azure Database for PostgreSQL from Power BI desktop, though it is impossible to leverage DirectQuery to connect to Azure Database for PostgreSQL from Power BI Service.
-When deploying to the Service, developers must import the actual data into the model, which has some limitations.
+    Developers can connect to Azure Database for PostgreSQL from Power BI desktop, but an on-premises data gateway must be deployed to create DirectQuery-based datasets accessible in Power BI service.
+Note that this dataset can then be shared by multiple BI developers through Live Connection.

 ## Customer quote (to be read back to the attendees at the end)